tenzir/tenzir/web/blog/mobilizing-zeek-logs/index.md

 channel is cumbersome.
 Enter [JSON streaming logs](https://github.com/corelight/json-streaming-logs).
 This package adds two new fields: `_path` with the log type and `_write_ts` with the timestamp when the log was written.
-For example, the old `http.log` now has an additional field `{"_path": "http" , ...}`.
+For example, `http.log` now gets an additional field `{"_path": "http" , ...}`.
 This makes it a lot easier to consume, because you can now concatenate the entire output and multiplex it over a single stream.

 This format doesn't come with stock Zeek.
 Use Zeek's package manager `zkg` to install it: